 Directions

 - Remove any labels from apples.
 Rinse off.
-With a corer, remove the core and seeds from each apple.
-Halve the apples and remove any remaining pieces of core.
+Take a corer and remove the core and seeds from each apple.
 Place apples in a large pot.
-Fill half way with water.
+Fill the pot one third toward the top with water.
 Bring to a boil and cover the pot.

 - Steam apples for about ten -fifteen minutes.
 Carefully remove cover.
 Avoid letting the steam hit your face.
 If the apples have puffed up; they are done.
 Remove apples from the water with a spider or slotted spoon and let them drain and cool off in a colander,